null

 Shipley took the challenge positively.
 He reckoned that the apparent lack of expertise among many jewelry merchants accounted for the growing distrust between traders and their customers.
 When he later divorced, he ended up losing his jewelry store.
 Shipley then moved to Europe with one sole motive—to learn more about jewelry.
 As soon as he got there, he enrolled in a correspondence course with the Great Britain National Association of Goldsmiths.
 Upon completing the course, he traveled back to LA with a wealth of gemological knowledge and experience.

 On 16 September 1930, Shipley founded a preliminary course in gemology.
 He focused all his time and energy on training local gemologists.
 During his training programs, Shipley introduced and fostered a somewhat new concept in the jewelry industry.
-The focus would no longer be on profit-generation but exceptional customer service.
+The focus would not be profit generation but exceptional customer service.
 It is from his efforts that the phrase “certified gemologist” came into existence.

 Since the 1930s, the AGS has been on a consistent growth trajectory.
-The organization has introduced some of the globally accepted concepts and practices in the jewelry trade.
+The organization has introduced some globally accepted concepts and practices in the jewelry trade.
 Some of these achievements include:

 1. The invention of the first scientifically reviewed Cut Grade method.